bittnation/ENVS_193DS_Final/README.md

 ## General Information

 This repository contains my responses to Problems 1-4 of the ENVS 193DS Spring Final, demonstrating my ability to apply all the skill learned throughout the quarter.
 I demonstrated my ability to analyze, identify gap, and fill those gaps in statistical communication.
 I also demonstrated my ability to clean, summarize, and visualize a data set.
 Additionally, I demonstrated by ability to understand and analyze data collected by others.
-Finally I demonstrated my ability to communicate by visulazations and provide feedback to others.
+Finally I demonstrated my ability to communicate by visualizations and provide feedback to others.